 A risk ranking was performed for the hazards of concern described in this plan.
 This risk ranking assesses the probability of each hazard's occurrence as well as its likely impact on the people, property, and economy of the planning area.
-The risk ranking was conducted by the Planning Committee based on the hazard risk assessment and community survey results presented to the Steering Committee as well as personal and professional experience with hazards in the planning area.
+The risk ranking was conducted by the Planning Committee based on the hazard risk assessment as well as local knowledge of the planning area.
 Estimates of risk were generated with data from HAZUS-MH using methodologies promoted by FEMA.
-The results are used in establishing mitigation priorities.
 The hazard rankings were used in establishing mitigation action priorities.